The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 Something like:

-“I felt extremely nervous and shaky before Tim came to pick me up for our first date.
-Suddenly I felt nauseous and the room started to spin.
-I worried I would throw up and pass out before he got here and he would find me on the floor, thinking I'm some kind of freak.
-This went on for 10 minutes or so and was extremely intense but then slowly went away.
-By the time Tim got here, it was completely gone although I still felt anxious.
-I never passed out or threw up.”
+"I felt extremely nervous and shaky before Tim came to pick me up for our first date.
+Suddenly, I felt nauseous, and the room started to spin.
+I worried I would throw up and pass out before he got here, and he would find me on the floor, thinking I was some freak.
+This went on for 10 minutes or so and was extremely intense, but then slowly went away.
+It was completely gone by the time Tim got here, although I still felt anxious.
+I never passed out or threw up."

-By accurately accessing what happened and writing it down we can look back and see that no matter how bad we think things will be it never happens the way we fear.
+By accurately accessing what happened and writing it down, you can look back and see that no matter how bad you think things will be, it never happens the way you fear.

 I've had that particular fear dozens and dozens of times in the middle of extreme panic.